 In the two states with the largest Kurdish population (Turkey and Iran), no system of self-government with legislative powers in which the Kurds are the majority has been put in place.

-The only two Kurdish-majority territories that currently have its own institutions with legislative, executive and judicial powers —and some diplomacy in the international sphere— are the Region of Kurdistan (in Iraq) and the cantons of Efrîn, Kobanê and Cizîrê integrated in the Federal Democratic System of Northern Syria.
+The only two Kurdish-majority territories that have its own institutions with legislative, executive and judicial powers —and some diplomacy in the international sphere— are the Region of Kurdistan (in Iraq) and the regions of Kobanê, Cizîrê, and Efrîn, integrated into the Autonomous Administration of North and East Syria.